Missing School, Missing a Home

 Efforts to reduce school absences can be strengthened by understanding the characteristics of students most at risk.
 Race, income and disability status are all associated with elevated rates of chronic absenteeism, but one group stands out in particular: homeless students.
 Data shows homelessness is a statewide issue affecting rural, suburban and urban communities alike, which indicates the need for a greater focus on the educational impact of housing instability in Michigan.
 This brief uses data from the Center for Educational Performance and Information (CEPI) to explore chronic absenteeism and makes policy recommendations to ensure all of the state’s children make it to school.

+- Chronic absenteeism is a statewide issue affecting the education of Michigan’s school children.
 Roughly one out of every six children (16%) in Michigan was chronically absent in school year 2016-17, and all regions of the state had districts with chronic absenteeism rates of 25% or more.